radiantlogic-v8/documentation-new/documentation/configuration/identity-views/special-attributes.md

 1. From the Control Panel > Setup > Directory Namespace > Namespace Design, select the root naming context where the identity view and/or RadiantOne Directory is mounted that contains the dynamic group.
 1. Click the Special Attributes tab and expand the Dynamic Groups section.

-1. Click Select either member or uniquemember from the Member Attribute drop-down list.
-This will determine the attribute name that will contain the members of the dynamic groups.
 1. Click **+DYNAMIC GROUP**.

 1. Click ![folder icon](Media/folder-icon.jpg) and browse to the exact group entry that you like RadiantOne to automatically evaluate members for and click **SELECT**.
 To configure this logic for multiple groups located in the same container, just enter an LDAP URL that encompasses all groups instead of browsing to the exact group entry.
 E.g. ldap:///cn=config??sub?(objectClass=groupOfURLs) could be used to indicate all dynamic groups located below cn=config.
 If you are not knowledgeable about LDAP URL syntax, just browse to the container/parent node where all dynamic groups are located and the LDAP URL is automatically calculated for you.